Women who broke barriers from the year you were born

 1997: Ellen DeGeneres comes out

-A little over 20 years ago, Ellen DeGeneres became the first openly gay television star.
+Ellen DeGeneres became the first openly gay television star in 1997.
 While her sitcom was canceled, DeGeneres has hosted her own talk show since 2003, hosted the Oscars twice, and voiced the cartoon fish Dory in “Finding Nemo.”
 In 2017, President Barack Obama gave her the Presidential Medal of Freedom.

 1998: Ila Borders pitches on pro men's baseball team